Cornelia Pillard

-Cornelia Thayer Livingston Pillard (born March 4, 1961), known professionally as Nina Pillard, is a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
-Before becoming a judge, Pillard was a tenured law professor at Georgetown University.
+Cornelia Thayer Livingston Pillard (born March 4, 1961), known professionally as Nina Pillard, is an American lawyer and jurist serving since 2013 as a U.S. circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Before becoming a judge, Pillard was a law professor at Georgetown University.

 Pillard served as a Deputy Assistant Attorney General and Assistant to the United States Solicitor General.
-At the time of her confirmation to the federal bench, Pillard was among the most prominent U.S. Supreme Court advocates in the United States, having argued nine cases and briefed more than twenty-five before the Court.
+At the time of her confirmation to the federal bench, Pillard was a prominent U.S. Supreme Court advocate in the United States, having argued nine cases and briefed more than 25 cases before the Court.

 Pillard's nomination to the D.C.
 Circuit, along with the nominations of Robert L. Wilkins and Patricia Millett, ultimately became central to the debate over the use of the filibuster in the United States Senate, leading to the controversial use of the nuclear option to bring it to the floor for a vote.
 She was confirmed by a 51–44 vote, with her detractors labeling her as one of the most liberal nominees to the federal bench in decades.
 Pillard has been compared to Ruth Bader Ginsburg for her civil rights advocacy, and has been mentioned as a possible Supreme Court nominee.

-Education

-Pillard was born in March 1961 in Cambridge, Massachusetts.
-She graduated from Commonwealth School in Boston in 1978.
-She earned a Bachelor of Arts degree with Distinction in History from Yale College in 1983, where she graduated magna cum laude.
+Early life and education

+Pillard was born on March 4, 1961, in Cambridge, Massachusetts.
+Her father, Richard Pillard, was a professor of psychiatry at Boston University who was the first openly gay psychiatrist in the United States.

+After graduating from the Commonwealth School in 1978, Pillard studied history at Yale University.
+She graduated in 1983 with a Bachelor of Arts, magna cum laude.
+From 1983 to 1984, Pillard was a researcher and office assistant in the Beijing office of the Asia bureau of Newsday.
 She then attended Harvard Law School, where she was an editor for the Harvard Law Review.
-She received her Juris Doctor magna cum laude in 1987.
+She graduated in 1987 with a Juris Doctor, magna cum laude.